 lutea hybrid…Woody Paeonia cross of P. delavayi (lutea) x suffruticosa.
 Note: Paeonia delavayi was once taxonomically referred to as Paeonia lutea, thus any plant with P. delavayi in its heritage is called a ‘lutea hybrid’.
 Many Europeans still refer to the yellow form of P. delavayi as P. lutea. |

-M…(mid) Cultivar blooms during the major flowering period for a given genus (middle to late July for daylilies in Wisconsin). |
+M…(mid) Cultivar blooms during the major flowering period for a given genus. |

-ML…(mid late) Cultivar blooms just after the main flowering period for a given genus (late July to early August for daylilies in Wisconsin). |
+ML…(mid late) Cultivar blooms just after the main flowering period for a given genus. |

 Paeonia…In taxonomy, Paeonia is the genus name for peonies.
 A genus could be compared to our last name, which we share with our close relatives. |